-In the U.S., cervical cancer screening rates remain below national targets, less than half of patients with an abnormal screening test result receive appropriate follow-up care, and disparities in screening and outcomes persist.^{7,8,26} At the same time, delivery of unnecessary cervical cancer screening services is prevalent.
-This misallocation of resources compelled our exploration of the fiscal feasibility of a policy that redirects cervical cancer prevention dollars from low to high-value clinical scenarios.
-We found that one-third of commercial cervical cancer screening claims reported to the Virginia APCD in 2019 - a total cost of more than \$4 million per year - were not concordant with evidence-based guidelines.
-Meanwhile, patients undergoing high-value cervical cancer screening follow-up testing were required to pay substantial out-of-pocket costs (\$7.5 million, mean \$144 per patient).
-The savings incurred through a reduction in potentially low-value screening could fund a substantial proportion of the patient out-of-pocket costs associated with follow-up care subsequent to an initial abnormal cervical cancer screening test result.
+In the United States, cervical cancer screening rates remain below national targets, less than half of patients with an abnormal screening test result receive appropriate follow-up care, and disparities in screening and outcomes persist (7, 8, 26).
+At the same time, delivery of unnecessary cervical cancer screening services is prevalent.
+This misallocation of resources compelled our exploration of the fiscal feasibility of a policy that redirects cervical cancer prevention dollars from low- to high-value clinical scenarios.
+We found that one-third of commercial cervical cancer screening claims reported to the Virginia APCD in 2019-a total cost of more than \$4 million per year-were not concordant with evidence-based guidelines.
+Meanwhile, patients undergoing high-value cervical cancer screening follow-up testing were required to pay substantial Table 3.
+Utilization and costs associated with high- and low-value cervical cancer screening tests among commercially insured patients in Virginia in 2019.